 The flooring is usually bedding material, but there are a lot of people who use fleece instead of bedding because it is easier to clean.
 But in the picture we tried to use a towel instead of fleece because we are using bedding and feeding them hay, both of which can get stuck on the fleece, becoming near impossible to take out at times (also, towels are somewhat cheaper than fleece).

 The cage will take some time to make because the snap-on pieces will need some strength to set them properly so it will not pop back out.
-You will also need to make sure that everything is aligned correctly and use the cable ties to tie all the connecting parts together to make it real solid.
-Tying it together will make it a whole lot steadier and is very noticeable if you need to move the cage around, otherwise it will wiggle and a lot of tension will be placed on the connectors.
+You will also need to make sure that everything is aligned correctly and use the cable ties to tie all the connecting parts together to make it really solid.
+Tying it together will make it a whole lot steadier, and is very noticeable if you need to move the cage around.
+Otherwise, it will wiggle, and a lot of tension will be placed on the connectors.

 - 14”x14” Vinyl Covered Wire Mini Grid Panels (get the 9 squares by 9 squares, these are the squares inside each cubed wall)

 - Coroplast or any corrugated plastic

 - 2 sets of Fleece or Towel (your preference)